mOoNsHaDoOo/iAmiga/README.md

 #### iAmigaMS 1.31.1.0 Changelist stack<br>

 - Many 32 bit / 64 bit type related warnings fixed.
 Still some work to do.
-Down to about 50 warnings from 570
+Down to few warnings from 570
 - Core.CPU.68020: integrated rsn8887's Motorola 68020+ fixes for BFFFO bitfield instructions (fixes ViroCop AGA.
 AGA to be exposed soon in config)
 - GUI.File browser: iOS 11+ File app integration enabled.
 You can copy files in the documents directory without iTunes or iFunBox with automatic refresh of the browser in the emulator<br>
 - GUI.File browser: File browser now remembers scanned files and search term for each file type (adf,rom,hdf etc)